Image Forensics: Detecting duplication of scientific images with manipulation-invariant image similarity: Related Work

 In \cite{Koch2015}, the authors kept the 2-branch architecture, but used a non-conventional ``metric'' (possibly assuming negative values) at the connection of the two branches, with a cross-entropy loss function.
 This approach allows for the model to learn a function that gives a binary output, rather than a distance between images, which has the advantage of not requiring the user to establish a threshold of proximity for images to be the same, as required in \cite{Chopra2005} and \cite{Schroff2015}.

 For our application, we found the binary output option to be more interesting from a user's perspective, since the threshold for ``sameness'' can be difficult to set properly.
 However, experiments with the loss function proposed in \cite{Koch2015} led us to abandon it due to its instability for images that are actually the same.
 We settled with a modification that enforces a threshold of 1, beyond which images are considered different, and let the network learn the appropriate scaling required for the metric to comply with such separation.
-We borrow the triplet loss strategy from \cite{Schroff2015}, for faster training.
+We borrow the triplet-branch design from \cite{Schroff2015}.

+In terms of goals, our work is similar to \cite{Koppers2017} and \cite{Acuna2018}. \cite{Koppers2017} focuses on detecting copied areas in images, by inspecting images for evidence of alterations, while \cite{Acuna2018} looks for region reuse, using an approach based on keypoints -- SIFT.